iustin/corydalis/README.md

 etc.) but instead acts as a companion to it, giving a parallel view on all your files.

-Corydalis is also an image viewer, designed to work across and understand your entire photo collection; the desktop-only viewers (e.g. Geeqie) are folder-based, not collection-based.
-This aspect aims to offer a similar experience of viewing your photos as it would be if you stored them in the cloud (but many features are still missing).
+Corydalis is also an image and movie viewer, designed to work across and understand your entire photo collection; the desktop-only viewers (e.g. Geeqie) are folder-based, not collection-based.
+This aspect aims to offer a similar experience of viewing your photos and movies as it would be if you stored them in the cloud (but many features are still missing).

 Is it for you?
 If you need/could use:

 * help in understanding a large collection of pictures, or
-* an image viewer for browsing the pictures stored on your NAS from various web and mobile clients,
+* an image/movie viewer for browsing the pictures stored on your NAS from various web and mobile clients,

 Then maybe yes.
 Although this is very much a work in progress, and has very sharp edges, I use it to analyse my picture collection since